EPprivate/private_repo/README.md

 ## Resolving errors

 IntelliJ IDEA analyzes all detected problems, provides a description for each error, and offers a way to fix the issue.
+Mistakes can be resolved either directly in the editor, or in the **Problems** tool window that allows you to process more errors at once.

 ### Fixing errors in the editor